-Exploration of new synthetic methods based on organometallic chemistry, particularly for asymmetric synthesis and natural product synthesi Construction and application of functional molecules using peptide and protein engineering Synthesis of metal complexes bearing new ligands for the purpose of activating small molecules Self-assembling structure and dynamics of multicomponent polymer systems organisms and biomaterials

-Analyses of novel translation regulation mechanisms, and structural bioinformatics Studies of organic-inorganic hybrid materials for light energy conversions Study of photofunctional materials based on photo-physical chemistry Studies on unique ligands with heavier typical elements and their transition metal complexes Development of functional oligonucleotides, chemistry of natural products Photophysics and photochemistry of organic and organometallic compounds Development of novel bioactive peptides utilizing molecular imaging technique Photophysical and photochemical studies of aromatic compounds and its application for bioimaging Transition metal-catalyzed polymerization, polymerization in specific environments, and synthesis of polymers with specific structures Development of silicone elastomers
+Exploration of new synthetic methods based on organometallic chemistry, particularly for asymmetric synthesis and natural product synthesis Construction and application of functional molecules using peptide and protein engineering Synthesis of metal complexes bearing new ligands for the purpose of activating small molecules Self-assembling structure and dynamics of multicomponent polymer system Blood rheology, blood coagulation, and effects of high pressure on living organisms and biomaterial Analyses of novel translation regulation mechanisms, and structural bioinformatics Studies of organic-inorganic hybrid materials for light energy conversions Study of photofunctional materials based on photo-physical chemistry Studies on unique ligands with heavier typical elements and their transition metal complexes Development of functional oligonucleotides, chemistry of natural products Photophysics and photochemistry of organic and organometallic compounds Development of novel bioactive peptides utilizing molecular imaging technique Photophysical and photochemical studies of aromatic compounds and its application for bioimaging Transition metal-catalyzed polymerization, polymerization in specific environments, and synthesis of polymers with specific structures Studies on molecular and material design of polymers from biomass organic chemicals Development of silicone elastomers

-Synthesis and structure analysis of silsesquioxanes

-Polyorganosiloxanes: preparation, characteristics and industrial applications Creation of new functional molecules utilizing main group elements Preparation and evaluation of organic standard reference materials R&D of the polymer modification technique by radiation processing Reactions of radiation-induced reactive species and their applications in water environment conservations Preparation and evaluation of organic standard reference materials Synthesis of thermally stable polymeric functional materials Research of the activity enhancement and DDS of oligonucleotide drug Nanotechnology Research and Material Development for Applications to Next-Generation Energy Devices Process development of biopharmaceuticals Synthesis of functional SiC ceramics from Si-based precursor polymers Exploration of new synthesis methods in organosilicon chemistry Decomposition mechanisms of organosilicon compounds Chemical standards for inorganic materials and plasma spectrometry Radiation modification technologies for environment-friendly polymer materials Development of test method and quality control of biopharmaceuticals chemistry.
-I am thoroughly enjoying my time here at beautiful. the university and have come to love not only the
+Synthesis and structure analysis of silsesquioxanes Polyorganosiloxanes: preparation, characteristics and industrial applications Creation of new functional molecules utilizing main group elements Preparation and evaluation of organic standard reference materials Process development of biopharmaceuticals R&D of the polymer modification technique by radiation processing

+Reactions of radiation-induced reactive species and their applications in water environment conservation Preparation and evaluation of organic standard reference materials Synthesis of thermally stable polymeric functional materials Research of the activity enhancement and DDS of oligonucleotide drug Nanotechnology Research and Material Development for Applications to Next-Generation Energy Devices Synthesis of functional SiC ceramics from Si-based precursor polymers Exploration of new synthesis methods in organosilicon chemistry Decomposition mechanisms of organosilicon compounds Chemical standards for inorganic materials and plasma spectrometry Studies on structure-function relationship of spider dragline silk and artificial silk materials Radiation modification technologies for environment-friendly polymer materials Development of test method and quality control of biopharmaceuticals chemistry.
+I am thoroughly enjoying my time here at beautiful. the university and have come to love not only the will retire in March.
+2019